chunhuili/cpvalidate/README.md

 * `uploaded_file:0,1M`: uploaded file size must be between 0 - 1 MB, but uploaded file is optional.
 * `required|uploaded_file:0,1M,png,jpeg`: uploaded file size must be between 0 - 1MB and mime types must be `image/jpeg` or `image/png`.

-Optionally, if you want to have separate error message between size and type validation.
+Optionally, if you want to have separate error message between size and type Cpvalidate.
 You can use `mimes` rule to validate file types, and `min`, `max`, or `between` to validate it's size.

 For multiple file upload, PHP will give you undesirable array `$_FILES` structure ([here](http://php.net/manual/en/features.file-upload.multiple.php#53240) is the topic).
 So we make `uploaded_file` rule to automatically resolve your `$_FILES` value to be well-organized array structure.
 That means, you cannot only use `min`, `max`, `between`, or `mimes` rules to validate multiple file upload.
 You should put `uploaded_file` just to resolve it's value and make sure that value is correct uploaded file value.